-Admission of Foreign Students
+Admissions of Foreign Students

-Foreign students must have the equivalent of an American high school diploma and must present official copies of all academic records with the application.
-Transcripts in a language other than English must be accompanied by certified translations.
+- 1. Foreign students must have the equivalent of an American high school diploma and must present official copies of all academic records with the application.
+College transcripts in a language other than English must be accompanied by certified translations from an accredited agency such as WES (World Education Services, Inc).
 All foreign students, except those from countries where English is the only official language, must demonstrate proficiency in the English language by taking the Test of English as a Foreign Language (TOEFL).
-Information and registration forms for this test are available at American embassies. consulates, and offices of the United States Information Service, or by writing to Test of English as a Foreign Language, Box 899, Princeton, New Jersey 08540.
-Since the College has no housing facilities for students, prospective foreign students must give written evidence, along with their application, of their residence plans and means of supporting themselves and paying college tuition and fees while in the United States.
-All the above mentioned credentials should be submitted to the Admissions Office at least three months before the requested date of admission.

-This school is authorized under Federal law to enroll non-immigrant alien students.
+Information and registration forms for this test are available at American Embassies, Consulates, and offices of the United States Information Service, or by writing to Test of English as a Foreign Language, Box 899, Princeton, New Jersey 08540.
+Since the College has no housing facilities for students, prospective foreign students must give written evidence, along with their application, of their residence plans and means of supporting themselves and paying for college tuition and fees while in the United States.
+All the above-mentioned credentials should be submitted to the Admissions Office at least three months before the requested date of admission. - This school is authorized under Federal law to enroll non-immigrant alien students. - 2.
+You are also required to include a copy of your High School Diploma or Official High School Transcripts.
+High School Diplomas (only) can be submitted in another language.
+Official transcripts must be in English showing your academic course work completed at your high school and each college where applicable.
+(Official transcripts all course work must be translated into ENGLISH in order to be evaluated.)
+These credentials are evaluated in accordance with the College's general admissions requirements. - A (NOTARIZED) letter of residence must be submitted stating your local residential address you intend to reside in Connecticut while attending Housatonic. - 4.
+You, the prospective international student, friend, relative or sponsor must provide a (NOTARIZED) FINANCIAL AFFIDAVIT LETTER.
+A letter stating "who" will be responsible for your total college expenses of \$26,656.00.
+(IMPORTANT: This letter "must" state the total amount of \$26,656.00!)
+The government requires this to cover your cost of living expenses, tuition, fees and books.)
+NOTE: This is a commuter school; there are no housing facilities for students.